-Melting permafrost threatens mountain regions.
+Melting permafrost threatens mountain regions, including the Swiss Alps.
 What can be done?

 From unstable slopes to rock falls, the thawing of the layer of frozen rock known as permafrost will have many consequences for mountain regions, including the Swiss Alps.
 Swiss scientists are leading global efforts to understand the problem and try to find solutions.